-Law Gazette Jobs, the legal careers portal from the Law Gazette newspaper, asks is 2020 the year you want to move from associate to solicitor, or change career direction?
+Law Gazette Jobs, the legal careers portal from the Law Gazette newspaper, asks is 2020 the year you want to move from associate to senior associate, or change career direction?

 Our Annual Statistics Report 2018 shows the career moves solicitors have been making over the last year, and how the profession has changed overall.
 Whereas the share of solicitors working in-house has increased year-on-year to 22.4%, private practice numbers increased only marginally by 0.7% to 93,825.
 However, this proportion is likely an underestimate as a significant number of solicitors recorded as not attached to an organisation are working in-house.
 Almost 12% of PC holders were recorded as not attached to an organisation – up from around 6% historically.